AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - Open Config\ClientDependency.config
 - Find the **bundleDomains** attribute
 - Add a comma separated list of the domains you are using

+## Version history

+0.1.0
+ - Initial release
+0.1.1
+ - Converted member type, group and profile field criteria to use drop-down list of available options for selection rather than free-text entry